Southwark Foodbank

 recent stats

-While the figures are staggering, we want to acknowledge that we could not have met this need without the support of our incredible supporters, donors, and volunteers.
+While the figures are staggering, we want to acknowledge that we cannot meet this need without the support of our incredible supporters, donors, and volunteers.
 Our community has really pulled together over the past year and even through the cost-of-living crisis, we are so encouraged by the human spirit and generosity our supporters have shown.

 Thank you!